Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 Whole Masoor Dal

-Masoor Dal made in instant pot served over rice in two bowls along with onions, tomato and rice
+Masoor Dal made in instant pot served in a bowl along with onions, tomatoes

 Get the Whole Masoor Dal recipe.